Zleub/corewar/README.md

 Explanations :
     -d X : Stop VM after X cycles and dump memory.
+    -v 0 : No verbosity
+    -v 1 : Verbosity on execution
+    -v 2 : Verbosity on cycle
 Todo:

 - crash on not .cor files